-Di If the student's radiation exposure totals or exceeds 30 mR/mon Director to complete the Radiation Protection Safety Notification be maintained by the Program Director. Νε Name of Student: Date: Name of Student: The Division of Radiologic Technology wishes to inform you that according to the Radiation Report for the month of .
-20 . vou have re ceived a total of mR of whole-body dose. month of, 20, you have re The program director will review with the student the Radiation on Protection Safety Guidelines.
-Ar Analysis of Radiation Monitoring Device Reading Hospital: Radiographic Area(s) Assigned: Possible reasons for exposure received: (List specific exa information that may have contributed to the exposure listed Fluoroscopic, portable, and special procedures.)
-Ways to Prevent (include specific guidelines and regulations s on Radiation Safety) I have discussed the above material with the program director an keep my radiation exposure dosage to the lowest possible level. nd I will take every precaution necessary to Signature of Student Date Signature Date re of Program Director рс pc: Student, Clinical Coordinator
+s 30 mR/month, he/she must meet with the Program y Notification Warning Form.
+This record of notification will Name of Student: Date: The Division of Radiologic Technology wishes to inform you that according to the Radiation Report for month of, 20, you have received a total ofmR of whole-body dots.
+The program director will review with the student the Radiation Protection Safety Guidelines.
+Analysis of Radiation Monitoring Device Reading 19 Hospital: Radiographic Area(s) Assigned: st specific exams, dates, room assignments, and other sposure listed above, especially involvement with) Ways to Prevent (include specific guidelines a and regulations on Radiation Safety) I have discussed the above material with the progra precaution necessary to keep my radiation exposur am director and clinical coordinator and I will take every re dosage to the lowest possible level.
+Signature of Student Signature of Program Director Date Date Signature of Clinical Coordinator Date